 There are various ways to achieve a horticultural qualification - often for less than the cost of a good lawnmower.
 Whatever aspect of horticulture you are involved in, there will be relevant courses and qualifications available.
 Gardening courses can range from 6 months to a few years depending on the level of expertise you require.
 More information about gardening qualifications can be found below.

 Members must prove that they have at least one horticultural qualification at Level 2 or above before being accepted as a member.

 We encourage gardeners to seek formal training for their personal and professional development.
 Many of our members have more than one qualification.
-Courses and qualifications evolve over time and are subject to review i.e course content, relevance, popularity and workforce trends etc do change over time.
+Courses and qualifications evolve over time and are subject to review i.e course content, relevance, popularity and workforce trends etc.